![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 it is many times longer than the work itself

 and reveas more of Kinbote's own fixations than Shade's poem.
 From 1959 Nabokov lived in Switzerland, where his permanent home was at the Montreux Palace Hotel.
 He continued to collect butterflies, which after his death were stored at the Cantonal Museum of Zoology of Lausanne.
 Nabokov's later works include Ada (1969), a love story set on the planet of Antiterra, a mixture of Russia and America, Transparent Things (1972), and Look at the Harlequins!
 (1975), in which Nabokov's own life coincides occasionally with the protagonist's, also a writer.
 The writer's son Dmitri has undertook the translation of several of Nabokov's books from these later years.
 Nabokov himself wanted to be valued more as an American writer than a Russian one.
 In the Soviet Union he perhaps enjoyed greater fame than in the West.
 Nabokov died in Lausanne on July 2, 1977.
 For further reading: The Annotated Lolita by A. Apper Jr. (1970); Nabokov's Garden by B.A.
 Mason (1974); Vladimir Nabokov by L.L.
-Lee (1976); Nabokov Translated by J. Grayson (1977); VN: The Life and Art of Vladimir Nabokov by A. Field (1986); Vladimir Nabokov, ed. by H. Bloom (1987); Vladimir Nabokov: The Russian Years by B. Boyd (1990); Vladimir Nabokov: The American Years by B. Boyd (1991); Vladimir Nabokov by T. Sharpe (1991); Small Alpine Form by C. Nicol and G. Barabtarlo (1993); The Magician's Doubts by Michael Wood (1994); The Garland Companion to Vladimir Nabokov, ed. by Vladimir E. Alexandrov (1995); Lolita: A Janus Text by Lance Olsen (1995); Pniniad by Galya Diment (1997); Nabokov's Pale Fire: The Magic of Artistic Discovery by Brian Boyd (2000); Nabokov's Blues: The Scientific Odyssey of a Literary Genius by Kurt Johnson et al. (2001); Nabokov's World: Reading Nabokov by Jane Grayson (2002); Vladimir Nabokov by Jane Grayson (2003); Vladimir Nabokov: His Life and Works by Stanley P. Baldwin (2004); 'Vladimir Nabokov's Butterfly Genitalia Cabinet,' in The Secret Museum by Molly Oldfield (2013); The Secret History of Vladimir Nabokov by Andrea Pitzer (2013); Literary Rivals: Feuds and Antagonisms in the World of Books by Richard Bradford (2014); Vladimir Nabokov, Edmund Wilson, and the End of a Beautiful Friendship by Alex Beam (2016); Nabokov and Indeterminacy: the Case of the Real Life of Sebastian Knight by Priscilla Meyer (2018); Nabokov in Motion: Modernity and Movement by Yuri Leving; translated from the Russian by Keith Blasing (2022) - See other writers who combine fantastical elements, fabulations, with realistic narrative: Italo Calvino, Günter Grass, Umberto Eco.
-See also: Magic Realism.
-Selected works:
+Lee (1976); Nabokov Translated by J. Grayson (1977); VN: The Life and Art of Vladimir Nabokov by A. Field (1986); Vladimir Nabokov, ed. by H. Bloom (1987); Vladimir Nabokov: The Russian Years by B. Boyd (1990); Vladimir Nabokov: The American Years by B. Boyd (1991); Vladimir Nabokov by T. Sharpe (1991); Small Alpine Form by C. Nicol and G. Barabtarlo (1993); The Magician's Doubts by Michael Wood (1994); The Garland Companion to Vladimir Nabokov, ed. by Vladimir E. Alexandrov (1995); Lolita: A Janus Text by Lance Olsen (1995); Pniniad by Galya Diment (1997); Nabokov's Pale Fire: The Magic of Artistic Discovery by Brian Boyd (2000); Nabokov's Blues: The Scientific Odyssey of a Literary Genius by Kurt Johnson et al. (2001); Nabokov's World: Reading Nabokov by Jane Grayson (2002); Vladimir Nabokov by Jane Grayson (2003); Vladimir Nabokov: His Life and Works by Stanley P. Baldwin (2004); 'Vladimir Nabokov's Butterfly Genitalia Cabinet,' in The Secret Museum by Molly Oldfield (2013); The Secret History of Vladimir Nabokov by Andrea Pitzer (2013); Literary Rivals: Feuds and Antagonisms in the World of Books by Richard Bradford (2014); Vladimir Nabokov, Edmund Wilson, and the End of a Beautiful Friendship by Alex Beam (2016); Nabokov and Indeterminacy: the Case of the Real Life of Sebastian Knight by Priscilla Meyer (2018); Nabokov in Motion: Modernity and Movement by Yuri Leving; translated from the Russian by Keith Blasing (2022) Selected works:

 |